shukriadams/tuna-server/README.md

             ports:
             - "48004:48004"

+Before starting you should create the local tuna folder and set its permission

+    mkdir tuna
+    chown 1000 -R tuna

 Change "yourPasswordHere" to something better.
 Note that this setup isn't ideal for security as it passwords are stored in clear text, and you're connecting to Mongo as root, but it's "good enough" to get started.